Skip to main content

 Getting Started

-Visit app.augmentcode.com and log in.
-Click “Settings.”
-Augment Code Review is only availble to Enterprise plan customers.
-Settings are only accessible for Administrators of the Enterprise plan.
+Visit app.augmentcode.com/settings/code-review and log in.
+Augment Code Review is only available as an add-on to Enterprise plan customers.
+Settings are accessible to all members of the Enterprise plan, but only configurable for Administrators of the Enterprise plan.
 If you aren’t sure if you are an Administrator, please contact your solutions team.
-NOTE: Members of the Enterprise plan do not have access to Settings and cannot Configure the Augment Code Review Settings.

 Configure Repo Access inside of the Augment GitHub App

-The first time you visit the Settings page, it will ask you to install the Augment GitHub App and redirect you to GitHub to provide permissions for all the repos you grant Augment Code Review to engage.
-If your firewall configuration, allowlist or network policy requires a static IP for this integration, please refer to our static IP address documentation.
+Before you can configure repositories, click on “Install” to install the Augment GitHub App.
+This will redirect you to GitHub to provide permissions for all the repos you grant Augment Code Review to engage.
+Code Review Settings install button If your firewall configuration, allowlist or network policy requires a static IP for this integration, please refer to our static IP address documentation.

 To install the Augment GitHub App, you will need to be an Administrator of your GitHub organization.
 To find who the Administrators are, visit your GitHub organization settings page and click on “People.”
 Administrators are listed under “Owners.”GitHub Admins